10 mighty apps to revolutionize your Podia website

 Interactive content, such as quizzes, calculators, and surveys, boasts similar engagement rates without any of the time-sink.

 Interact promises to produce beautiful, easy, and enjoyable quizzes for users at any stage of the sales cycles with just a few clicks of a button, and it delivers on that promise with flying colors.

-While it lacks some of the smoother features that Typeform users -- the second option in this category -- may be used to, everything you could possibly need to create pop-up quizzes for your storefront is at your fingertips for free with Interact.
+While it lacks some of the smoother features that Typeform users -- the second option in this category -- may be used to, everything you could possibly need to create pop-up quizzes for your website is at your fingertips for free with Interact.

 However, while its “free forever” policy may sound attractive, note that email addresses won’t be captured in its free tier, so while this is an excellent choice for engagement, it lacks the necessary functionality to call its free option truly beneficial for businesses.

-Fortunately, its next-tier level entry price of $17 relieves those constraints and makes this an attractive, if somewhat understated, solution for adding interactive content to your storefront.
+Fortunately, its next-tier level entry price of $17 relieves those constraints and makes this an attractive, if somewhat understated, solution for adding interactive content to your pages.

-As for how it looks, here’s a very rough example I threw together based on one of their templates and embedded as a pop-up on my storefront.
+As for how it looks, here’s a very rough example I threw together based on one of their templates and embedded as a pop-up on my website.